jugla/worldtidesinfocustom/README.md

 | plot_background      | string                                                         | **Optional** | v2.4.0    | 255,255,255 | YAML  / UI                                                                                                                                                                   | string that represents the comma-separated RGB values for the tide graph background color |
 | scan_interval     | positive int                                                   | **Optional** | v1.0.0    | 900s | YAML                                                                                                                                                                  | It's the time (in seconds) between 2 refresh of sensor with its attributes         |

-## Detail Configuration parameter for camera for YAML
+## Camera are automatically created by UI , Hereafter *deprecated method* for camera for YAML

 | Name              | Type                                                           | Requirement  | Supported | Default value        | Config                             | Description                                                                                                   |
 |-------------------|----------------------------------------------------------------|--------------|-----------|----------------------|------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | name              | string                                                         | **Required** | v4.0.0    | worldtidesinfocustom | YAML                                                                                                                                                                | name for sensor entity  (the **name of SENSOR of YAML**)                                             |

-## about vertical reference
-Different Vertical reference can be used for tide.
-Please go to this page that explain [https://www.sailingissues.com/navcourse7.html](https://www.sailingissues.com/navcourse7.html)

 ## Detail Sensor attribute description
 The platform create several sensors (name given in UI/configuration.yaml).